What is Community Education?

 Community Education is a unique education concept that embraces these beliefs:

 - Education is a lifelong process;

-- Everyone in the community - individuals, businesses, public and private agencies -- shares responsibility for the mission of educating all members of the community;
+- Everyone in the community - individuals, businesses, public and private agencies -- shares responsibility for educating all members of the community; and

 Community Education results in:

 - A responsive education system and an improved learning climate in the schools;